Customer Data Platform: What Is It and How to Choose the Best CDP?

 While a CDP provides analytics capabilities, it should not be confused with traditional web analytics software products like Google Analytics.

-On the other hand, CDPs consolidate data from various systems and touchpoints to create a unified view of the user or customer.
+On the other hand, CDPs consolidate data from various systems and touchpoints to create a unified customer profile.
 This enables organizations to segment the audience and activate specific marketing channels depending on these segments.

-Both web analytics and Customer Data Platforms play a role in data-driven marketing, and organizations should consider both solutions to gain better visibility of the performance of their DX.
+Both web analytics and Customer Data Platforms play a role in data-driven marketing, and organizations should consider both solutions to gain better visibility of the performance of their customer experience and digital strategy.

 As with Content Management Systems and Digital Experience Platforms, there are specific considerations when assessing the suitability of a Customer Data Platform for your organization.